Frequently Asked Questions

 Q: Is there any training available?

 Yes.
 The Commission offers introductory workshops throughout the year such as Program Orientation and Getting Started (described below) and there is no cost to attend.
 The Commission also hosts three-day conferences during which introductory training and presentations on current issues affecting law enforcement are offered.
-For a schedule of upcoming workshops, please see our News page.
+For upcoming workshops, please go to What’s New on the Commission’s website www.masspoliceaccred.net.
+In the meantime, here are the workshop descriptions for the Program Orientation and Getting Started Workshops….

 Program Orientation: Police Certification and Accreditation – This workshop is designed for those who are new to the process or who have been in the process and need refresher training.
 It is NOT a sales pitch, but an overview of the Massachusetts Police Accreditation Program detailing what agencies need to know and do in order to get their department certified (and maybe accredited later).
 Attendees will hear about the nature and scope of the on-site assessment; the standards for certification including those impacting police facilities, equipment and personnel; the cost to participate; the workload involved; and finally what support services are available from the Commission.